microsoft/vscode-recipes/meteor/README.md

 by [Kenneth Auchenberg](https://twitter.com/auchenberg)

-This recipe shows how to use the built-in Node Debugger and the [Debugger for Chrome](https://github.com/Microsoft/vscode-chrome-debug) extension with VS Code to debug [meteor](https://www.meteor.com/) applications.
+This recipe shows how to use the built-in JavaScript deubgger in VS Code to debug [meteor](https://www.meteor.com/) applications.

 Meteor is used to write applications that run on both the server and client with the same code, and this is a great match for VS Code, as we can debug both the server and client at the same time!
 This means that you'll need to use two debugger instances within VS Code to debug both ends.
-This is the reason for why you'll need both the built-in Node Debugger and the [Debugger for Chrome](https://github.com/Microsoft/vscode-chrome-debug).

 **Note:** Please make sure you are using **Meteor 1.6+ and Node.js 8.9+**, as our debuggers rely on the new Inspector protocol, which landed in [Meteor PR9201](https://github.com/meteor/meteor/pull/9201)